 Ok, I have to be honest: I’m not sure I’ve seen this particular documentary lol 😀 I do remember seeing one on Dutch television once that changed my life forever.
 While watching it, it suddenly dawned on me that all those legendary songs that we now kind of take for granted, were once…created.
 Some guy had an idea and then made freaking Bohemian Rhapsody.
 It inspired me hugely!
 This is one of the best music documentaries I have ever seen, the story behind this band and Freddy Mercury in particular is incredible.

 Justin Bieber – ‘Never say never’

-Aahh, the boy we all love to hate.
+Aahh, the boy we all love to hate (jk, there’s only love in my heart).
 Sure, he may have lost his way a little bit here and there, but once upon a time, the Biebs was a cute, multi-talented, little star in the making with a memorable haircut.
-I honestly loved learning about how it all started for him, and had such respect for how many instruments he plays (really well)!
+I honestly found it so interesting to learn about how it all started for him, and had SUCH respect for how many instruments he plays (really well)!